Latin America and the Global Politics of Human Rights: Authoritarianism, insurgency and counter-insurgency, revolution

 Frenz, Helmut.
 "A Bishop Saving Singers: Tales of Torture in Pinochet's Chile."
 Dialog: A Journal of Theology, vol. 47, no. 3, Fall 2008, p.
 251.

 Patrick William Kelly.
 Sovereign Emergencies: Latin America and the Making of Global Human Rights Politics.
 Cambridge University Press: 2018.
-(Introduction and conclusion and raid the index for what you are interested in.)
+(Introduction and conclusion and raid the contents and index for what you are interested in.)

 Archival Research Activity: